dennisliuu/dennisliuu/README.md

 At the end of university, I got interested in blockchain, both in on-chain technology and cryptocurrency investment.

-Through the school's practical course, I worked with my sister and brother to realize my sister's blockchain thesis.
+Through the school's practical course, I worked with my lab member to realize the blockchain thesis.

 As a master's degree student at Tsing-Hua University, I have the advantage of going to the Cyber Security Club of National Yang-Ming Chiao Tung University every week to learn information about cyber security.